peterosterlund2/texel/doc/tbprobe.md

 probed directly after probing the transposition table.

-If a tablebase probe returns a mate bound, but the bound is not good enough to cause a cut off, the search continues to recursively explore this node, just like if a transposition table probe would produce a not good enough bound.
+If a tablebase probe returns a mate bound, but the bound is not good enough to cause a cutoff, the search continues to recursively explore this node, just like if a transposition table probe would produce a bound that is not good enough.
 It is likely that the recursive search is not able to find a mate score in this case.
 However, since the tablebase probe always returns absolute truths the tablebase bound can nevertheless be returned as the score for this node.